 Masaya markets: Masaya has the biggest handcraft markets in the region.
 If you are looking to buy souvenirs for friends or things to take home and decorate your house, Masaya Markets are the perfect place to shop.

 Masaya Volcano: Is Central America’s most active volcano, with the potential to erupt without notice.
-It is a sight to see with smoke rolling out of top.
+It is a sight to see with smoke rolling out of the op.
 If you take a night tour of the volcano you will see lava.

 Mombacho Volcano: You can zip line across the treetops of Mombacho Volcano reserve, or you can choose between hiking trails.
 Mombacho has four craters, each covered with cloud forest.
 Hikes range in difficulty, but each hike offers breathtaking views and exposure to the unique flora and fauna in the reserve.